 Pam's Garden, Lombard Historical Society

-The design and implementation of Pam’s Garden is the happy result of a joint collaboration of the efforts of Kim White, former Education Coordinator at the Lombard Historical Society, and the Lombard Park District.
-The origin of the name came from Kim's sister, Pam, whose arthritis limited her ability to engage in activities with her schoolmates and peers.
+The design and implementation of Pam’s Garden is the happy result of a collaboration between Kim White, former Education Coordinator at the Lombard Historical Society, and the Lombard Park District.
+The garden is named in honor of Kim’s sister, Pam, whose arthritis limited her ability to participate in activities with her peers—an inspiration for creating a space that is welcoming and accessible to all.

 Looking for more outdoor exploration?
 Visit our Nature & Outdoors page to learn more.